Kluvens/Computer-Science/Database/sql.md

 -- select title and rating from movies where rating is between 8.5 and 9.5 select title, rating from movies where rating between 8.5 and 9.5;

+-- select title and rating from movies where rating is not 8.0 select title, rating from movies where rating <> 8.0;

 -- select id renamed as movie_id and select title renamed as movie_name from movies;
 select id as movie_id, title as movie_title from movies;

+-- selects all customers from the customers table, sorted ascending by the country and descending by the customername column select * from customers order by country ASC, customername DESC;

 -- join table movies and movie_genres on the condition of movies.id = movie_genres.movie_id and
 -- select title from movies, select genre from movie_genres